 Is Your Old Water Heater Causing Water Pressure?

 It is a frustrating thing when the water pressure becomes low.
 If the water pressure is a bit low, it can be quite a hassle to determine what is the cause of the low water pressure and how it can be fixed.
 One thing to consider when the water pressure starts getting low is the water heater.
 In fact, an old water heater can be the source of the problem.
 Along with other issues with the water heater.
-In this article, there are several reasons why a water heater can be the cause of a lack of pressure such as having an older model.

 The Age of the Unit